genesiscommunitysuccess/docs/docs/04_front-end/06_deploying/01_introduction.md

 - the _web root_ is `/data/client-x/web`
 - _product user_ is `client-x`

-You will need this information if you ever want to [manually deploy](/front-end/deploying/manual-deployment/) the Front End from your machine to the web server.
+You will need this information if you want to [manually deploy](/front-end/deploying/manual-deployment/) the Front End from your machine to the web server.

 Ideally the deployment process should be [automated](/front-end/deploying/automated-deployment/).

 :::note
-For apps hosted across multiple nodes or production/UAT (client facing) apps, they would access it via a loadbalancer (also nginx) which performs round robin load balancing.
+For apps hosted across multiple nodes or production/UAT (client facing) apps, they would access it via a loadbalancer (also nginx), which performs round robin load balancing.
 In that case, the nginx config mentioned above would be bypassed.
 :::